Oil and Gas Terms Beginning with “D” — Page 3

 276 terms · Page 3 of 10

-A series of gravity measurements made along a line or over an area of a locally high topographic feature to remove or compensate for the effect of topography on deeper density readings.
-Read more →
+A density profile is a sequence of gravity measurements taken along a line or across an area centered on a locally prominent topographic feature, such as a hill, ridge, or valley, for the purpose of determining the bulk… Read more →

 A departure curve in wireline logging analysis is a graph or chart that shows the departure (deviation) of a measured log value from the value that would be expected for the same formation at the same depth if no… Read more →